PTSSpace/MANIsimulation/README.md

 * [Gazebo](http://gazebosim.org) - Gazebo 3D Robotics Simulator
 * [ROS](https://www.ros.org) - Robotic Operating System

-## Contributing

-???
-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-???
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Nathalie Hager** - *Initial work* - [Git](https://github.com/NathalieMH)